The Sing Song Girl

 Present Day.

-1920.
-San Francisco Chinatown.
+1920 – San Francisco Chinatown.

-I was born Lili Lee at the turn of the century in Peking, China.
-My mother named me Lili, meaning beauty.
-To her disappointment, I was not born beautiful even though I considered myself adorable and funny.
+I was born Meili Lee at the turn of the century in Peking, China.
+My mother named me Meili, meaning beauty.
+To her chagrin, I was not born beautiful even though I considered myself sweet and funny.
 But to my mother, that was not enough.
 According to her, a woman needed to be physically beautiful to be desired by men and marry well.
 My father died shortly after I was born, leaving my mother to raise me by herself.
 As her only child and one who lacked beauty as she so often reminded me, she tried to teach me skills that would make me attractive to men, like cooking, sewing, and singing.
 I had fond memories of those early, formative years, because I enjoyed the affections from my mother.
 When I was eight, my mother remarried.
 That was when my life began to change.

 In fact, I dreamed of the boy who lived across town who was a year older than me.
 Zhu Fang was his name, which meant honest and upright which he was.
 He was the only person who was nice to me, but his family didn’t want him socializing with me.
 We were from different socio-economic backgrounds – his father owned the land on which my stepfather worked.
 Fang was a studious boy, and he was going to be a scholar.
 He did not mind my peasant background.
 He liked my wit and sense of humor.
-I would tell my family I was going across town to buy produce and meats, when in actuality I would steal some of that time to secretly meet with Fang to play his flute and sing together, and he would teach me to read and write.
+I would tell my family I was going across town to buy produce and meats, when in reality I would steal some of that time to secretly meet with Fang to play his flute and sing together, and he would teach me to read and write.

 I was so excited that I did not even finish my favorite noodle soup.
 I quickly freshened up and brushed out my long, black hair so it looked nice and shiny.
 When I put on the dress, I felt the prettiest I had ever been.